HamzahDrawsheh/Intrenships_Platform/README.md

 - Jad Awadallah

 ## Project Description
-A web-based platform that connects students, companies, and academic supervisors to manage and facilitate internship applications using intelligent ranking and recommendation.
+The Internship Matching System is a web-based platform designed to facilitate the process of internship placement for Data Science and Artificial Intelligence students.
+The goal of the system was to bridge the gap between students, companies, and academic supervisors by providing a centralized and organized
+environment for internship applications and monitoring.

 ## Project Structure
 - frontend/: User interface